Team combs fire-ravaged New Mexico community for remains of the missing - KVIA

 With cell service going down during the evacuations last week, it made communication nearly impossible.
 While service slowly is being restored, some residents said Monday they are still having a difficult time connecting.

-The 29 missing people have not been in touch with friends or family since last Monday.
+The 29 people on the list have not been in touch with friends or family since last Monday.
 The list was larger just a day ago, but village officials have been using social media and working with the American Red Cross to mark evacuees as “safe” as soon as they are heard from.

 Authorities have blocked traffic into so-called exclusion zones to ensure these areas remain undisturbed until they are officially cleared.
 The FBI also is investigating, offering up to $10,000 for information leading to the arrests and convictions of those responsible for the human-caused fires.